tamirgen/hidow/README.md

 - The app was tested on all main browsers (Chrome, Firefox, Explorer.
 - App was tested on IOS and Android.
 - A test to add an ending to the URL resulted in a 404 error and redirecting button to home.
+-The website is using toast messages across all major apps.
+All the messages were tested and worked as intended.

 <br>